teodoramaximiuc/PythonOOP/README.md

 # Math Microservice (FastAPI + Oracle + JWT)

 This project implements a production-ready microservice for solving basic mathematical operations via a REST API.
 It includes secure user authentication, logging to a database, and is container-ready for deployment.
+The client side was done using the click python library (Command Line Interface).

 ---